Highest Level of Cash in the Consumer Electronics Industry Detected in Shares of Garmin Ltd (GRMN, HAR, GPRO, UEIC, ZAGG) | Comtex SmarTrend

 Below are the three companies in the Consumer Electronics industry with the highest cash equivalents (CE).
 Analysts use CE as a measure to compare the cash cushion of companies in the same industry.

 Garmin Ltd ranks highest with a CE of $2,000.
-Following is Harman Intl with a CE of $602.
+Harman Intl is next with a CE of $602.
 Gopro Inc-Cl A ranks third highest with a CE of $247.

 Universal Elec follows with a CE of $62, and Zagg Inc rounds out the top five with a CE of $25.